-- 272 The assurance level EAL6 and the augmentation with the requirement ASE_TSS.2 were chosen to demonstrate that the TOE fulfills the high-level Common Criteria requirements.
+- 273 The assurance level EAL6 and the augmentation with the requirement ASE\TSS.2 were chosen to demonstrate that the TOE fulfills the high-level Common Criteria requirements.
 An assurance level of EAL6 is required for this type of TOE since it is intended to defend against sophisticated attacks.
 This evaluation assurance level was selected since it is designed to permit a developer to gain maximum assurance from positive security engineering based on good commercial practices.
-In order to provide a meaningful level of assurance that the TOE provides an adequate level of defense against such attacks, the evaluators should have access to the low level design and all the source code. - 273 In addition, the TOE security policy is formally described and its security objective i.e. the complete memory access control is formally proved.
-The ASE_TSS.2 was chosen to demonstrate further assurance extensions provided by the TOE.
+In order to provide a meaningful level of assurance that the TOE provides an adequate level of defense against such attacks, the evaluators should have access to the low level design and all the source code. - 274 In addition, the TOE security policy is formally described and its security objective i.e. the complete memory access control is formally proved.
+The ASE\TSS.2 was chosen to demonstrate further assurance extensions provided by the TOE.

-6.3.3.1 ADV_SPM.1 Formal TOE Security Policy Model
+6.3.3.1 ADV\SPM.1 Formal TOE Security Policy Model

-- 274 The formally modeled security policy consists of the complete TSF access control, in particular: - The access control to the security registers, the Flash, ROM regions and Booting memory area are correctly enforced. - The access control with respect to the MPU memory areas is correctly enforced, in particular: - A data is accessible if and only if its address is included in one of the Data Memory areas and this area has the access right (i.e. Read-only or Writing), overlapping rule applied;
+- 275 The formally modelled security policy consists of the complete TSF access control, in particular: - The access control to the security registers, the Flash, ROM regions and Booting memory area are correctly enforced. - The access control with respect to the MPU memory areas is correctly enforced. - The consistency of the memory areas is correctly enforced.